DXC-0/DXC-0/README.md

 ## 💻  About Me:

 Double degree in criminal sciences and cybersecurity, I am a SOC analyst by day and an OSINT scrapper by night.
+Otherwise I am an Archlinux user, as you may have noticed (btw).
+You have to have a functional distro to farm on hack n slash - I don't know of any other btw.
+Understand my trollish mood, I missed the boat, I should have become a landscaper, but I ended up in cyber defense, funny.
+I'll let you be quietly spied on by others, probably no one has anything to hide.

 ## 🧰 My World: